liisa-j/Network-Science/README.md

 This is the repo for Network Science Project: a Study of Estonian Runosongs’ Themes
 -----------------------------------------------------------------------------------

 The code for re-creating the runosong database can be found in the runodb_builder folder.
+The original data is from the Estonian Folklore Archives, but for further information see runodb_builder/README.md.

 The SQL-code that was used to query the database is found in final_view.sql.